surajit003/PropertyAppWithFastAPI/task_checklist.md

     - Save Payment details in Hubspot

 # Task 5 (TODO)

+    - Generate Payment Receipt pdf
+    - Integrate with Sendgrid API for emailing
+    - Email company and attach payment receipt with confirmation details

+# Task 6 (TODO)

+    - Booking appointment for property
+    - Record relevant information for appointment
+    - Save in Database
+    - Save in Hubspot

+# Task 7 (TODO)

     - Integrate pytest
     - Add tests for the API endpoints
     - Add tests for the stripe api functionality